 The plan was to drive to the top of Mt Mansfield via the Auto Toll Road . . . well we got there and ran into the bathroom and came out to get in line to drive the road (their is a fee you pay per car and person).
 And a whole group of like 25 mini-coopers drove in and got in line . . . we were told the wait would be LONG to get all of them up there.

 They spread out when they let people go up as the road is tight and narrow in a lot of places.
 We opted not to do the road this time.
 But I was really disappointed!
 Next time!

 There is a Cabot Cheese Store a short drive from Stowe.
 It is a large cheese store but you do get samples when you walk in.
 The cheese was delicious and we left with a few different kinds!

 Emily’s Covered Bridge

-Next up we stopped at Emily’s Covered Bridge.
+Next up we stopped at Emily’s Covered Bridge (also known as Gold Brook Covered Bridge).
 There is a spooky story about this bridge so be sure to read about that when you get there.
 We pulled through the bridge and off to the side to get out and check it out.